 Cross-listed Courses: ENS 260

 ESS 265.
-Intro to Geographic Info Systems.
-3 Credit Hours.
+Introduction to Geographic Information Systems.
+4 Credit Hours.

-This course is designed to introduce students to Geographic Information Systems (GIS), a set of hardware, software, and methods for the capture, storage, management, manipulations, analysis, modeling, and display of geographic information.
-This course will provide an introduction to GIS application and analysis.
-Course work will emphasize use of industry standard software.
-Two hours lecture, two hours lab per week.
+This lab-based course introduces students to Geographic Information Systems (GIS), a system of integrated hardware, software and data-capture tools for the manipulation, modeling, analysis and display of geographic information.
+This course provides an introduction and practical experience with industry-standard software through three hours of lecture and a three-hour laboratory session each week.
 Carries BIO and ESS major credit.

 Cross-listed Courses: BIO 265